 With over 24 years of nursing experience, Caroline’s practice combines holistic health approaches with conventional medical care.
-She is on faculty with the Pacific College of Oriental Medicine’s Holistic Nursing Programs and is a PhD candidate investigating the traditional healing practices of Mexican American women.
+She is on faculty with the Pacific College of Health and Science’s Holistic Nursing Programs and is a PhD candidate investigating the traditional healing practices of Mexican American women.

 Caroline has developed and implemented health promotion programs for diverse populations; presented locally, nationally, and internationally to general and professional audiences; and participates in clinical research involving complementary and integrative approaches to health.
 She volunteers with inter-professional medical missions to Guatemala as part of the Integrative Health Project – a volunteer group of holistic nurses and Chinese medicine practitioners.
 She is also actively involved with the National Association of Hispanic Nurses – New York Chapter.